hamzaabbasminhas/hamza-abbas/task3/README.md

 # PetStore API Automation

-This project contains automated tests for the PetStore API using Rest Assured, TestNG, and Allure reporting.
+This project contains automated tests for the PetStore API using Rest Assured, TestNG, and Extent Reports.

 ## Approach